pandorabots-admin/docs/pages/aiml-reference.md

 #### Attributes

 `bot` (required)
 Specifies the bot to call out to, defined by the `botid`.
-On the Pandorabots Playground, the `botid` is equivalent to `username/botname`.
+On the Pandorabots Platform, the `botid` is equivalent to `username/botname`.
 On the Developer Portal, it is defined as `app_id/botname`.

 #### Usage